-Headquartered in London, Science in Sport Plc ('SiS') is a leading sports nutrition business that develops, manufactures, and markets innovative nutrition products for professional athletes, sports and fitness enthusiasts and the active lifestyle community.
-The Group has two highly regarded brands, PhD Nutrition ('PhD'), a premium active-nutrition brand targeting the active lifestyle community, and SiS, a leading endurance nutrition brand among elite athletes and professional sports teams.
+Science in Sport Plc ('SiS') is a leading sports nutrition business that develops, manufactures, and markets innovative nutrition products for professional athletes, sports and fitness enthusiasts and the active lifestyle community.
+The Group has two highly regarded brands, SiS, a leading endurance nutrition brand among elite athletes and professional sports teams and, PhD Nutrition ('PhD'), a premium active-nutrition brand targeting the active lifestyle community.

-The two brands sell through the Group's phd.com and scienceinsport.com digital platforms, third-party online sites, including Amazon and eBay, and extensive retail distribution in the UK and internationally, including major supermarkets, high street chains and specialist sports retailers.
-This omnichannel footprint enables the Group to address the full breadth of the global sports nutrition market, worth \$24.6bn in 2022 and forecast to grow at 5.9% CAGR from 2022 to 2027.
+The two brands sell through the Group's scienceinsport.com and PhD.com digital platforms, third-party online sites, including Amazon and eBay, and extensive retail distribution in the UK and internationally, including major supermarkets, high street chains and specialist sports retailers.
+This omnichannel footprint enables the Group to address the full breadth of the global sports nutrition market, worth £24.1bn in 2024 and forecast to continue to grow.